 Gradient for the Context Matrix

 The context matrix directly produces the output scores.
 Each column represents word in the output layer.
-How should we adjust these vectors to reduce the loss?
+To train the model, we need to compute how the loss changes when we adjust these vectors.

-Taking the derivative with respect to the output vector for any word :
+Step 2: Taking the partial derivative of the loss with respect to for any word :

 where:

-- : the softmax output probability vector (dimension )
+- : the softmax output probability vector (size , with entries for each word)

-- : the one-hot target vector (1 at position , 0 elsewhere)
+- : the one-hot target vector (size , with 1 at position and 0 elsewhere)

 Gradient for the Embedding Matrix